 Segmenting – identifying the individual sounds in a spoken word (e.g. h-i-m) and writing down letters for each sound to form the word ‘him’.

-Phonics is taught by progressing through the phases.
+Phonics is taught by progressing through the phases that are outlined in the documents on this page.